olehermanse/schem/README.md

 # Simple schematics building blocks
-Illustrator files for creating simplistic circuit schematics.
+Illustrator files for creating simplistic circuit schematics as well as ready to use figures for common circuits.

 ## Credit
 If you use this, remember to give credit to: